 What Are Gooseberries?

-Gooseberries are a small tart fruit that range in size from half an inch to about an inch in diameter, with a slightly oblong shape rather like a grape.
-They can have a smooth surface or a slightly fuzzy exterior, sometimes featuring stripes, sometimes not.
-Gooseberries are from the same family as currants, and they come in a variety of colors, including yellow, red, pink, green, and purple.
+Gooseberries are from the same family as currants, and range in size from half an inch to about an inch in diameter.
+They can have a smooth surface or a slightly fuzzy exterior, the translucent skin sometimes featuring stripes, sometimes not.
+The berries come in a variety of colors, including yellow, red, pink, green, and purple, and the darker the color, the sweeter the taste.
+The berries are sold with a "top and tail," which are the stem and the flower ends respectively, and have a center filled with small seeds.

-Gooseberries are naturally tart, so the best ways to use them involve cooking them with added sugar to make pie fillings, jams, syrups, preserves, cobblers, jellies, and sauces.
-Gooseberries have stems and tails that need to be removed before using them.
+Gooseberries are naturally tart, so the best ways to use them involves cooking them with added sugar to make pie fillings, jams, syrups, preserves, cobblers, jellies, and sauces.

-To make a gooseberry pie, you'd start with green, unripe gooseberries, remove the stems and tails, then halve the berries lengthwise and cook them in a skillet along with some sugar and butter until the sugar dissolves, then thicken with some type of starch, such as tapioca.
+The fruit is best known for gooseberry pie, which calls for green, unripe gooseberries.
+The berries are halved, cooked in a skillet along with some sugar and butter until the sugar dissolves, and then thickened with some type of starch, such as tapioca.

 Gooseberries are also a wonderful choice for making a sweet and savory chutney.
-The gooseberries are combined with onions, vinegar, salt, brown sugar and various seasonings including bay leaves, coriander seeds and mustard seeds, and the entire mixture simmered until it thickens as the gooseberries release their natural pectin.
-Then it's cooled and served with with cheese and crackers.
+The gooseberries can be combined with onions, vinegar, and various seasonings and then simmered until thick (the gooseberries release their natural pectin).
+Once cooled, the chutney is served with cheese and crackers or as a condiment.

 What Do They Taste Like?